Update: we've added new apps to this list ready for Christmas 2018.

 You've unwrapped your shiny new iPhone, signed in with your Apple ID and you're ready to rock - but what exciting apps should you ask Silicon Santa to leave under your tech tree this Christmas?

-If you like eBooks you need the Kindle app: it syncs automatically between iPhone and other devices so you’re always at the right place, it boasts a huge library of content and the recent revamp has made it even nicer to spend time in.
+If you like eBooks you need the Kindle app: it syncs automatically between iPhone and other devices so you’re always at the right place, it boasts a huge library of content, and a revamp has made it even nicer to spend time in that it once was.
 The iPhone’s Night Shift mode means reading in bed shouldn’t keep you up all night either.

 The iPhone's weather app is good, but if you'd rather have one that's evil then Carrot is the weather app for you: it tells you the weather in a cheerfully abusive manner, and you can fine tune the abuse to match your political views or tolerance for foul language.
 There's a fun AR feature, endless customization options and an excellent Apple Watch app and complication too.
 Download it now, meatbags!